Aju18/Brute_forcer/README.md

 Welcome to the brutus project repo!
 Brutus is a fast and simple way to bruteforce authentication on network services such as SSH, FTP, IMAP, and more.

-If you have any suggestions, feedback, issues, etc... feel free to reach out or create an issue/pull request.
+If you have any suggestions, feedback, issues, etc... feel free to reach out or create an issue or pull request.

 ____